01-02 - Foundations - Dig Foundation

 Used for sewer, drainage, water, electricity, and data

 Before the digger leaves your site you will need a sewer and drainage pipe trench dug from the building to the septic system and for the drainage water to a drain area well away from the building.
-You may well also choose to put the other utilities such as water, electricity, and data etc in the same pipe trench.
-Details on implementing a pipe trench can be found here .
+You may well also choose to put other utilities such as electricity and data etc in the same pipe trench.
+It's certainly not a bad idea to have some spare electrical conduit in there.
+All these details should be on your plot drawing.

 Must be proper slope